ganioc/water5310-io-bl/README.md

 70: 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00
 80: 00 00 00 00 00
 ```

+## About bootloader,
+The bootloader has a size of less than 32KB.
+It will delay 500 ms after booting, then check the PD2 pin whether it's has HIGH level, if so, the bootloader will go to downloading mode.
+Otherwise, bootloader will directly jump to the app program at an offset of 32KB.